-We commission regular external audits of our business and have been certified to meet some of the world’s most stringent security standards, such as ISO27001, SOC2 Type II and HIPAA.
+We commission regular external audits of our business and have been certified to meet some of the world’s most stringent security standards, such as ISO27001 and SOC2 Type II.

 - SOC 2: We undergo an annual SOC2 Type II security assessment by one of the big four accounting firms.
 We passed our last audit with no exceptions.

 - ISO27001: Our provision of ID Verification Services is certified as compliant with the ISO/IEC 27001:2013 international standard for Information Security.